NormanA1una/portfolio-norman-dev/README.md

 npm run build
 ```

-Then run the app in production mode:
+Then run the app in production mode!:

 ```sh
 npm start